-How to set up a VPN on Android TV (box)?
+How to set up a VPN on an Android TV (box)

-It is easy to set up a VPN on Android TV or Android TV box.
-As long as your chosen app is on Google Play Store, you should have no issues with getting it to run.
+It’s easy to set up a VPN on an Android TV or Android TV box.
+As long as your chosen app is on the Google Play Store, you should have no issues with getting it to run.
 I’ll use Surfshark as an example.

 Yet this may not work for everyone.
 Your TV or box may be running an older version of Android – older than Android 5 (Lollipop) – or you may not find the app in the store.
-What can you do then?
-You can sideload the VPN on your device!
+You can set up a VPN connection manually.

-How to sideload a VPN on Android TV (box)?
+How to manually connect to a VPN on Android TV (box)

 You will need to download special configuration files before you can start working.
 They come from your VPN service provider.
 In this example, we’ll be using Surfshark VPN to show you how you can do it yourself.

-3. On Google Play Store, download and install the OpenVPN Connect client.
+- On the Google Play Store, download and install the OpenVPN Connect client.

 A secure VPN protection will keep your DNS and IP hidden.
-To check for DNS and IP leaks, visit this page.
+Check for DNS and IP leaks to find out if your data has been leaked.
 In any case, your connection should now be established, providing you with all the benefits of a VPN.
 Speaking of which, what are those benefits?